-Brawling carries are designed to be active on the map even without that many items early on, and can participate in engagements almost entirely from the start of the game.
+Brawling carries are designed to be active on the map even without that many items early on.
+With or without levels, these brawlers can participate in engagements almost entirely from the start of the game.
 These heroes have abilities that give them immediate damage, sustainability, or ways to disable key targets before they can retaliate.

-Brawlers are perfect for teams that look to exploit strong timing windows in order to close out games before the opposing carry can get going.
-These heroes spend less time in total farming creep waves and jungle camps, and instead look to push the tempo by joining their teammates early and often and taking towers down as they go.
+Brawlers are perfect for teams that look to win the game earlier before late-game carries can come online.
+These heroes spend less time in total farming creep waves and jungle camps and instead look to push the game forward.
+This is often done by joining their teammates early and often and taking towers down as they go.

 This is not to say that they should never farm, however.
 Carries are carries, and even brawlers still need some items to work with.
 Knowing when to back off and farm the next core item and when to force the issue is the key to success when playing as a brawler.